List of television shows notable for negative reception: Game shows

-The 2024 reality competition television series created by and starring Jimmy "MrBeast" Donaldson received an approval rating of 13% on Rotten Tomatoes based on 8 critic reviews with an average rating of 3.8/10, and a Metacritic score of 38 out of 100 based on five critical reviews.
+The 2024 reality competition television series created by and starring Jimmy "MrBeast" Donaldson.
+On Rotten Tomatoes it has an approval rating of 13% based on 8 critic reviews with an average rating of 3.8/10, and a Metacritic score of 38 out of 100 based on five critical reviews.
 Donaldson was criticized for his loud and shallow performance, and the show for its lack of focus on the contestants.
 Naomi Fry of The New Yorker wrote that the use of contestants' numbers instead of their names made it difficult to empathize with them, unlike other reality shows.
 IGN, The Guardian, Vox, and PC Gamer criticized the show for closely following the premise of Squid Game while stripping away its dystopian tone.
 Contestants complained that they were denied food, water, medication, and beds during the production of the show.
 Additionally, dozens reported that various injuries took place during the first filming sessions, as well as mistreatment, sexual harassment, and not being paid for overtime.
 On September 16, 2024, a class action lawsuit was filed in the Los Angeles Superior Court.
 According to a December 2024 Rolling Stone report on the working conditions for Beast Games published earlier that month, a portion of a tower exterior fell on a crew member on September 11, 2024.
 Later that month, the Ontario Ministry of Labour confirmed that it had opened an investigation into an on-set industrial incident on September 11, 2024.
 It stated that two of the employers, Blink 49 Studios and Manhattan Beach Studios, were each issued a "requirement."
 The Toronto Police Service also released a statement saying that they had been called to set for the incident but were not investigating as there was not a criminal element.